Long-term memory: Dual-store memory model

-According to Miller, whose paper in 1956 popularized the theory of the "magic number seven", short-term memory is limited to a certain number of chunks of information, while long-term memory has a limitless store.
+According to George Miller, whose paper in 1956 popularized the theory of the "magic number seven", short-term memory is limited to a certain number of chunks of information, while long-term memory has a limitless store.

 Atkinson–Shiffrin memory model

-According to the dual store memory model proposed by Richard C. Atkinson and Richard Shiffrin in 1968, memories can reside in the short-term "buffer" for a limited time while they are simultaneously strengthening their associations in long-term memory.
+According to the dual store memory model proposed in 1968 by Richard C. Atkinson and Richard Shiffrin, memories can reside in the short-term "buffer" for a limited time while they are simultaneously strengthening their associations in LTM.
 When items are first presented, they enter short-term memory for approximately twenty to thirty seconds, but due to its limited space, as new items enter, older ones are pushed out.
 The limit of items that can be held in the short-term memory is an average between four and seven, yet, with practice and new skills that number can be increased.
 However, each time an item in short-term memory is rehearsed, it is strengthened in long-term memory.
 Similarly, the longer an item stays in short-term memory, the stronger its association becomes in long-term memory.

 Baddeley's model of working memory

-In 1974 Baddeley and Hitch proposed an alternative theory of short-term memory: Baddeley's model of working memory.
+In 1974, Baddeley and Hitch proposed an alternative theory of short-term memory, Baddeley's model of working memory.
 According to this theory, short-term memory is divided into different slave systems for different types of input items, and there is an executive control supervising what items enter and exit those systems.
 The slave systems include the phonological loop, the visuo-spatial sketchpad, and the episodic buffer (later added by Baddeley).